Yichuans/world-heritage-analyses/README.md

 # world-heritage-analyses
-This is a joint repo
+This is a joint repo.

+Updates: changed CNAME and refreshed URL link